-Note that we first create a Loop only if we must, then try to create a Multiple, then create a Loop if we have no other choice.
-We could have slightly simplified this in various ways, but the algorithm as presented above has given overall better results in practice, in terms of the 'niceness' of the shape of the generated code, both subjectively and at least in some simple benchmarks.
+Note that we first create a loop only if we must, then try to create a multiple, then create a loop if we can.
+We could have slightly simplified this in various ways.
+The algorithm as presented above has given overall better results in practice, in terms of the 'niceness' of the shape of the generated code, both subjectively and in some benchmarks (however, the benchmarks are limited, and we cannot be sure the result will remain true for all possible inputs to the Relooper).

-Additional details of the algorithm include
+Additional details of the algorithm include 'fixing' branch instructions accordingly.
+For example, when we create a Loop block, then all branch instructions outside of the loop are converted into break commands, and all branch instructions to the beginning of the loop are converted into continue commands.
+Those commands are then ignored when called recursively to generate the Inner block (that is, the break and continue commands are guaranteed, by the semantics of JavaScript, to get us to where we need to go - they do not need any further consideration for them to work properly).

-- The technical mechanism by which execution flow is controlled in the generated code involves the label variable, mentioned earlier.
-Whenever we enter a block with more than one entry, we set label before we branch into it, and we check its value when we enter that block.
-So, for example, when we create a Loop block, its Next block can have multiple entries any label to which we branch out from the loop.
-By creating a Multiple block after the loop, we can enter the proper label when the loop is exited.
-(Having a label variable does add some overhead, but it greatly simplifies the problem that the Relooper needs to solve and allows us to only need three kinds of blocks as described above.
-Of course, it is possible to optimize away writes and reads to label in many or even most cases.) - As the Relooper processes labels, it replaces branch instructions accordingly.
-For example, when we create a Loop block, then all branch instructions to the outside of the loop are converted into break commands (since a break instruction in JavaScript will indeed get us to outside of the loop), and all branch instructions to the beginning of the loop are converted into continue commands, etc. Those commands are then ignored when called recursively to generate the Inner block (that is, the break and continue commands are guaranteed, by the semantics of JavaScript, to get us to where we need to go - they do not need any further work for them to work properly). - Emscripten also does an additional pass after what has been described thus far, which was the first pass.
-The first pass is guaranteed to produce valid output (see below), while the second pass takes that valid output and optimizes it, by making minor changes such as removing continue commands that occur at the very end of loops (where they are not needed), etc.
+Emscripten also does an additional pass after running the Relooper algorithm which has been described.
+The Relooper is guaranteed to produce valid output (see below).
+The second pass takes that valid output and optimizes it, by making minor changes such as removing continue commands that occur at the very end of loops (where they are not needed), etc. In other words, the first pass focuses on generating high-level code flow structures that are correct, while the second pass simplifies and optimizes that structure.